IHE/RAD.IRA/input/pagecontent/volume-1.md

 ###### 1:53.4.2.1.2.6 Step 6: Close Reporting Session

-Eventually, the radiologist completed all the studies in the worklist and closes the Report Creator.
+Eventually, the radiologist completes all the studies in the worklist and closes the Report Creator.
 The Report Creator unsubscribes to the reporting session so that it will no longer receives any future events.

 The Hub closes the connection to the Report Creator.
 Note that if there are other Subscribers on the same session, those applications are not affected and will continue to receive notification on the session.